![]() |

 those cultures will manage them.
 Cultural understanding is desirable for

-all of us, but it is essential to With the Three Levels of Culture, Edgard Schein offered an important contribution to defining what organizational culture actually is.
-Schein divides organizational culture into three levels:
+With the Three Levels of Culture, Edgard Schein offered an important contribution to defining what organizational culture actually is.

 In his classic book: Organizational Culture and Leadership" (1992) Schein defines the culture of a group as: "A pattern of shared basic assumptions that the group learned as it solved its problems of external adaptation and internal integration, that has worked well enough to be considered valid and, therefore, to be taught to new members as the correct way to perceive, think, and feel in relation to those problems".
-In a more recent publication Schein defines organizational culture as "the basic tacit assumptions about how the world is and ought to be that a group of people share and that determines their perceptions, thoughts, feelings, and, their overt behavior" (Schein, 1996) Schein (1992)

 acknowledges that, even with rigorous study, we can only make statements